GoBlog

 Career Choices – Following Interests vs Following Others

-If you don’t believe the last sentence, take a look at some of the reasons why following others can hurt YOUR chances of getting accepted into colleges.
+If you don’t believe the last sentence, take a look at some of the reasons why following others can hurt your chances of getting accepted into colleges.

 Poor Application Essays

-Why are you interested in your major? or Why are you interested in this cluster at COSMOS? are very common application essays, whether you’re applying to college or a competitive summer program like COSMOS.
-So, whenever students answer with “My parents taught me to…”, that’s a red flag which gets interpreted as “My parents told me to.”
-The top universities and summer programs are looking for independent thinkers, and genuine learners.
+Ivy League schools, top universities, and selective summer programs are looking for independent thinkers and genuine learners.
 There’s a HUGE stigma out in admissions against the helicopter mom who forced their kids to do something, be it medicine or engineering.
-Even if you did gain inspiration from your parents or friends or family members, you MUST have an explanation that transcends that influence.
-It needs to speak more to your own curiosities and aspirations rather than those of others.
+Even if you did gain inspiration from your parents, relatives, or friends, you MUST have be able to express a genuine personal passion that transcends that influence.
+Your story needs to speak more to your own curiosities and aspirations rather than those of others.

 Make Your Career Choices So Colleges Don’t View You Negatively

-Choosing Your Career Path – to avoid Stress and Unhappiness
+Choosing Your Career Path to Avoid Stress and Unhappiness

 When we follow someone else’s dreams and aspirations, we don’t get a chance to live our own.
-As a result of this, we see students [and their parents] make bad decisions with their time, all the time.
+As a result of this, we see students (and their parents) make bad decisions with their time, all the time.
 Consider the following examples:

 1. Taking way too many AP courses.